PFElements/pf-pageindicator/README.md

 ## Example

-`<pf-pageindicator dotstyle="dotstyle-smalldotstroke" totaldots="5"></pf-pageindicator>` can be passed the number of pages (or dots) that you want to display, additionaly you can pass the style of the transition as well.
+`<pf-pageindicator></pf-pageindicator>` can be passed the number of pages (or dots) that you want to display, additionaly you can pass the style of the transition as well.

 <!---
 ```